Best Silver Coins to Buy for Survival

 Silver rounds are similar in appearance to coins, but have no legal tender value.
 They are privately minted rather than issued by a government.
 Rounds come in a wide variety of designs, from vintage themes to brand new works of art.

 Silver bars are probably more familiar to most investors.
 These are the “bricks” of silver that you might see stacked up in a bank vault.
+They have wide availability and are usually valued closer to <a href="/charts/silver-spot-price target="_blank">silver spot prices.

 100 oz silver bars from multinational refiner Asahi.